GlenDC/glendc.com/_includes/resume-experience.md

 Development of tools and web technology for a web game, that teaches people how to program, in several (computer) languages.
 It's one of the bigger open source project and a true YCombinator Success story.

+> Since January 2014 I'm also active as an open source contributor in a variaty of projects and available as an online C++ consultant.

+_Check out [http://glendc.com/portfolio/](http://glendc.com/portfolio/) to see some of my projects.